Bounds on expected propagation time of probabilistic zero forcing: Preliminaries

 \subsection{Coupling Results}

 We will need some ``coupling results'' about probabilistic zero forcing, where we show that probabilistic zero forcing processes terminate more quickly than certain modified probabilistic zero forcing processes.
-We call these results ``coupling results'' because their proofs involve a technique called coupling, where common randomness is assigned to the two processes.
+We call these results ``coupling results'' because their proofs involve a technique called coupling.
+The idea behind coupling is that if one wants to prove that $\bE[X_1] \le \bE[X_2]$ for some random variables $X_1$ and $X_2,$ one defines random variables $Y_1$ and $Y_2$ such that $X_1$ and $Y_1$ have the same distribution and $X_2$ and $Y_2$ have the same distribution, but $Y_1 \le Y_2$ always.
+The variables $Y_1$ and $Y_2$ are defined by properly correlating the randomness used in creating $X_1$ and in creating $X_2.$